 Polymorphic serialization

-For instance, suppose you have this type to serialize:
+For instance, suppose you want to serialize a Farm

 public class Farm